|Start||Colliers Wood tube station|

 - Enter Wandle Park NT.
 Continue ahead to join the Wandle Trail which you follow to the Thames

-- Cross to the right bank at the next bridge (North Street), head north (veering right, away from the river bank).
-NB Do not follow the riverside path - it peters out soon after a bridge, becomes overgrown, and is eventually blocked by a rail line.
+- Complex Option (Map or GPS advised) Turn left.
+In 25m, the road crosses the Wandle.
+Turn right to follow the riverside path.
+Cross a footbridge to the right bank.
+Cross a road (North Street), head north, then north east (veering right, away from the river bank), eventually joining a tarmac walk/cycle path.
+NB: Do not follow the riverside path - it peters out soon after a bridge, becomes overgrown, and is eventually blocked by a railway line.

-- At the next bridge (Trewint Street), you have to detour away from the river.
+- In 1km, at the next bridge (Trewint Street), you have to detour away from the river.

-- In 175m, turn right on Acuba Road.
+- In 50m, take the first right on to Strathville Road.

 - At the north end of the park, turn right on Buckhold Road.

-- You meet the Thames Path (you can continue on for 25m but its a dead end)
+- You meet the Thames Path (you can continue on for 25m but it's a dead end).

 - Turn left (west) on the Thames Path to cross a bridge over a dock.

 - When the residential development is finished, you will turn right here to meet the Thames, but for now skirt around the outside of the building site.
 Join Enterprise Way.
 First right on Osiers Road.
 Continue ahead through the residential area (path the strategically placed plants that make it appear to be private) to the Thames.
-Turn left (west) along the Thames side path
+Turn left (west) along the Thamesside path.

 - To return to Colliers Wood : turn left on Putney Bridge Road, then left again to a bus stop.
 Catch a bus to Tooting Broadway.
 Alight by the tube station.
 From there, either walk 1km along the A24 (passing Sainsburys), go 1 stop on the tube, or catch a frequent bus from outside Sainsburys, back to Colliers Wood.